cmuphyscomp/pi_puppet/README.md

 may eventually move to pi_puppet, but for now these are maintained partly by hand.

-Two rather hairy and fragile scripts are installed by the pi_puppet package in /usr/local/bin to assist in rebuilding these trees from scratch.
+Three rather hairy and fragile scripts are installed by the pi_puppet package in /usr/local/bin to assist in rebuilding these trees from scratch.
 These are likely to need adjustment, because they are rarely run and depend on many outside resources which may have changed in the interim:

     setup_cmuphyscomp
     setup_openframeworks
+    setup_puredata

 These will likely only run on an 8Gb or larger filesystem.